Getting StartedTutorialsResponsive DesignResponsive Images with srcset

 Both of these can be applied to any site to optimize their image usage.
 Using srcset with the sizes attribute is recommended as a best practice since the browser will use the most optimal image when an the appropriate srcset and sizes values are provided.

-Otherwise, using an srcset with the 1x, 2x, 3x pattern is easier to implement, and may offer better caching performance due to using a smaller set of images.
-When using this pattern, make sure to also use variable quality to further optimize the performance of your site.
+Otherwise, using an srcset with the 1x, 2x, 3x pattern is easier to implement and may offer better caching performance, especially if you have a very short-lived caching strategy (<30 days TTL) or low traffic (like a personal blog).
+This is because there is a smaller variation of images to store and serve from cache.
+When using this pattern, make sure to use variable quality to optimize your site’s performance further.